musrea/S3GAAR/README.md

 # S3GAAR
-Official cod of "Segmented Spatiotemporal Skeleton Graph-Attention for Action Recognition"
+The official cod of "Segmented Spatiotemporal Skeleton Graph-Attention for Action Recognition" will be available soon